publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCXX/m__us_usc_t16_s460iii–5.md

         (1) Nothing in this subchapter shall be construed to supersede, limit, or otherwise affect administration and enforcement of the Endangered Species Act of 1973 ([16 U.S.C.
 1531][/us/usc/t16/s1531] et seq.) or to limit the applicability of the National Trails System Act \[[16 U.S.C.
 1241][/us/usc/t16/s1241] et seq.\] to any lands within the conservation area.

-        (2) Except as otherwise specifically provided in this subchapter, nothing in this subchapter shall be construed as limiting the applicability to lands in the conservation area of laws applicable to public lands generally, including but not limited to the National Historic Preservation Act \[[16 U.S.C.
-470][/us/usc/t16/s470] et seq.\], the Archaeological Resources Protection Act of 1979 \[[16 U.S.C.
+        (2) Except as otherwise specifically provided in this subchapter, nothing in this subchapter shall be construed as limiting the applicability to lands in the conservation area of laws applicable to public lands generally, including but not limited to the National Historic Preservation Act, <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  the Archaeological Resources Protection Act of 1979 \[[16 U.S.C.
 470aa][/us/usc/t16/s470aa] et seq.\], or the Native American Graves Protection and Repatriation Act \[[25 U.S.C.
 3001][/us/usc/t25/s3001] et seq.\].

         (3) Nothing in this subchapter shall be construed as by itself altering the status of any lands that on August 4, 1993, were not managed by the Bureau of Land Management.